Disappearance of Brian Shaffer: Investigation

 After searching miles away from the Ugly Tuna Saloona in every direction, police began considering other possibilities besides an accident or foul play.
-Since Shaffer's mother had recently died, it was speculated he had gone away temporarily to grieve in solitude.
-Yet his disappearance proved permanent.
+Since Shaffer's mother had recently died, it was speculated he had gone away temporarily to grieve in solitude; yet his disappearance proved permanent.
 No evident reasons appeared for him voluntarily disappearing.

-Those who had seen Shaffer that evening, including his father, were asked to take lie detector tests.
+Those who had seen Shaffer that evening, including his father, were asked to take polygraph tests.
 He and Reed passed theirs, as did all the others, while Florence refused.
 The two women Brian had last been seen talking to were later identified; they said in 2009 that they had never been asked to take one themselves.

 Waggoner called Shaffer's phone every evening before going to bed for a long time after the disappearance.
-Usually, it went straight to voicemail, but one night in September, it rang three times.
+Usually, it went straight to voicemail, but one night in September 2006, it rang three times.
 "I kept calling it to hear it purely because it was one of the best sounds I have ever heard, even if no one picked up", she wrote on her MySpace page.
 Cingular, Shaffer's wireless provider, said what Waggoner heard may have been due to a computer glitch.
 However, a ping from the phone was detected at a cell tower in Hilliard, 14 mi northwest of Columbus.

 The police received many tips, none of which resulted in any breakthroughs in the case.
 At a Pearl Jam concert later that year in Cincinnati, lead singer Eddie Vedder took time between songs to ask for tips on Shaffer's disappearance, but none were useful.
 Possible sightings in Michigan, Texas, and even Sweden were investigated.

 Randy Shaffer, who had recently suffered the death of his wife, continued the search for his son on his own.
 A psychic he consulted told him Shaffer's body was in the water near a bridge pier.
 He and Derek, Brian's younger brother, along with some other citizens who had become interested in the case, bought waders and spent much of their free time along the shores of the Olentangy River, which flows through Columbus adjacent to the OSU campus, searching in vain for the body near bridges.
 This possibility also led police to briefly consider the heavily disputed smiley face murder theory.
 Columbus police eventually rejected any connection to the alleged killer in Shaffer's case, following the lead of most law enforcement agencies, including the FBI, that have looked into it.